Walk 70, 1st August 2021

 “They are the last signs of what we know as Te Kahui Potama, which are the ancient people and they were known as the Maeroa,” says Ngati Wai spokesperson Haumoana White.
 Source: Transparency NZ

 After the beach walk, we went to the Three Sisters Lookout on Pilot Road near the Tongaporutu Cemetery to get another view of the beach.
+While there we read a sign about a Grey-Face Petrel colony at Rapanui, inside a predator fenced area near Tongapōrutu.
+I was glad to see the reserve was also protecting some dotterills, one of my favourite birds.

 Walk: Taranaki 1